metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-ui.md

 ```

 #### `NftMintLimit` Accounts
-Similar to the `MintLimit` guard it can make sense to fetch the `NftMintCounter` of the [`NftMintLimit`](/core-candy-machine/guards/nft-mint-limit) guard to be able to verify eligibility.
+Similar to the `MintLimit` guard it can make sense to fetch the `NftMintCounter` account of the [`NftMintLimit`](/core-candy-machine/guards/nft-mint-limit) guard to verify eligibility.

-The following code snippet demonstrates how to fetch the `NftMintCounter`.
+The following code snippet demonstrates how to fetch the `NftMintCounter` account.
 Note that this example assumes you've already obtained the Candy Machine and Candy Guard data:

 ```ts
 import {